 Chicken always goes great with black beans and Gluten Free Pressure Cooker tells you everything you need to know about How to Cook a Whole Chicken in an Instant Pot.
 You can also always try this Instant Pot Southwestern Chicken and Rice from Meaningful Eats.
 A side of black beans would go great with it!

 Try topping your easy instant pot black beans with the Easy Homemade Pico de Gallo from Wicked Spatula!
+Or serve with these delicious Chicken Leg Quarters from Food Doodles!
 Black beans are awesome for tacos, salads, beans, and rice, enchiladas….the possibilities are endless!
 What are some of your favorite dishes with black beans?